-Here are five other less-costly alternatives for you to consider over Carfax.
-(One’s even free!)
+Here are five cost-friendly Carfax alternatives for you to consider.
+(One is even free!)

 VINCheck is a free service available online and completed through the National Insurance Crime Bureau to protect buyers from buying a stolen (non-recovered) or salvaged vehicle.
 Obviously, you will need the VIN (vehicle identification number) of the automobile you want to check, and you can do up to five searches per twenty-four-hour window from the same IP address (if you run out of searches, you can always head over to the library and use their computers).

 The VIN-checking service provided by CheckThatVIN.com costs a small fee of $3.50 for each VIN checked.
 It’s available online and they also have an app for the iPhone through the Apple App Store.
 They use an advanced search tool that accesses the National Motor Vehicle Title Information System (NMVTIS).
 This check includes the title history, odometer readings, and determines whether the vehicle’s listed as junk, salvaged, or a flood automobile.
 CheckThatVIN seems pretty comprehensive for the price.

 This service is available online or as a mobile app for both Apple and Android mobile devices.
-The instaVin service offers either a salvage and VIN check report for $2.99, or a full report—which includes a full history and title report for $6.99 per vehicle checked.
+The instaVin service offers a salvage and a VIN check report for $2.99, or a full report—which includes a full history and title report—for $6.99 per vehicle checked.
 It also uses the National Motor Vehicle Title Information System and claims to give you even more data and better vehicle reports.
 For less than $7, I’d give instaVIN a shot—check out their website.

 With this list, you should be able to find a comparable Carfax alternative to save you some bucks.
 Happy car buying!